TOWN BALL: Hutchinson downs Cokato, completes region four-peat

-The Hutchinson Huskies combined a strong pitching performance by Kyle Messner with some timely hitting to defeat visiting Cokato 10-2 at Veterans Memorial Field on Sunday afternoon.
+The Hutchinson Huskies combined a strong pitching performance with timely hitting to defeat Cokato 10-2 Sunday and claim their fourth straight Region 12C title.

 “It is easy to throw when you have great defense behind you,” Messner said.
 “Those seven guys were making the plays and (catcher) Cody Arlt called a great game.”